Plus FREE Shipping & NO Sales Tax!

 - Where will you store the trailer when not in use?
 Eventually, you will need to disconnect your trailer from the vehicle.
 Think about where to park it during the off-season, and if you want to use it store your boats and gear.

 - How much do you want to spend?
 Kayak trailers can vary in price.
-Less expensive trailers cost a few hundred dollars, while the deluxe rigs can go for several thousand.
+Less expensive trailers cost around a thousand dollars, while the deluxe rigs can go for several thousand.
 Consider how much equipment you, your family and friends expect bring along on your next adventure.